Harper College

 Some bias incidents may violate the Student Code of Conduct, other College policies, and federal, state, or local laws, while other acts of bias may be considered protected speech or expression.
 Harper College protects free expression of ideas, even if they are unwelcome, because this is vital in promoting learning in an educational setting.
 Freedom of speech can sometimes protect controversial ideas and sometimes even offensive and hurtful language; however, it does not protect personal threats, discriminatory conduct or other acts of misconduct that violate the Student Code of Conduct, other College policies, or relevant federal, state, and local laws.

-If follow-up is desired, the Vice President for Diversity, Equity, or Inclusion (or designee) then:
+If follow-up is desired, the Dean of Students (or designee) or the Chief Human Resources Officer (or designee) then: